 Why Install Marble Countertops?

 Made from superheated limestone, marble is a highly porous surface.
 Marble is naturally softer than granite and isn’t recommended for kitchen use.
 Laundry, baths or showers are a better fit for marble.
 Although marble may see more wear and tear than granite or quartz, it also offers a more authentic and classic look.
 Depending on where the marble is mined, different tones and colors can be created.
-At Out of the Woods Granite, we offer an unmatched selection of marble countertop colors and patterns.
+At Out of the Woods, we offer an unmatched selection of marble countertop colors and patterns.

 Contact Out of the Woods Granite Today